Mainland Regional High School (New Jersey): Marching band

-The school's marching band was Tournament of Bands Chapter One Champions in 1979 (Group 2), 1980 and 1984 (Group 3) and 1989 (Group 1).
-The marching band also won the USSBA New Jersey state championship in 2005 and 2006, and were Northern All-State Group 1A Champions in 2008.
-The Mainland Regional Marching Band's color guard won Best Color Guard at US Bands National Championship for group 2A in 2012.
-The Marching band won chapter 1 South Jersey and New Jersey state championships for group 1A in 2014.
-The marching band won states and regionals in 2015 and were awarded 3rd in the Atlantic Coast Championships in group 2A.
+The Mainland Marching Mustangs, a founding TOB member, were named Tournament of Bands Chapter One Champions in 1979 (Group 2), 1980 and 1984 (Group 3) and 1989 (Group 1).
+The marching band also won the USSBA New Jersey state championship in 2005 and 2006, and were named Northern All-State Group 1A Champions in 2008.
+The Mainland Regional Marching Band's color guard won Best Color Guard, Best Visual and had a score of 95.738 at USBands National Championships for group 2A in 2012 and captured the Region 1 and State Championships in both 2014 and 2015.

-The band currently competes in Tournament of Bands Group 2A under the direction of Jon Ratcliffe, who took over as Director in 2018.
-In 2019, the marching band won both State Championships and Region 1 South Jersey Championships for Group 2A.
-The Mainland Marching Band also won Atlantic Coast Championships for the first time in circuit history and received the highest score in Mainland Regional history with a score of 95.54 while winning captions for Best Music and Best Visual.
-Having scored higher than a 92 in A class, the band was announced to be promoted to Open Class for competition in the 2020 season.
+The band competes in USBands Group 1.
+The Mustangs achieved an undefeated season in 2019 and won Atlantic Coast Championships for the first time in circuit history and received the highest score in Mainland Regional history with a score of 95.54 while winning captions for Best Music and Best Visual.
+The Mustangs achieved a second undefeated season in 2023 and won the USBands National Championships in 2023 for the first time in school history with a score of 94.40 and winning all major captions in Best Music, Best Visual, and Best Effect, as well as winning Best Percussion.

 Mock trial and drama

 Mainland's mock trial team won the Vincent J. Apruzzese Mock Trial Competition covering the whole state of New Jersey in 2003 and went on to compete in the National High School Mock Trial Championship in New Orleans.
-On March 31, 2009, the Mainland "mockers" won the state championship in New Brunswick, New Jersey.
+On March 31, 2009, the Mainland team won the state championship in New Brunswick, New Jersey.
 They went undefeated (11-0) to get there, after winning county and regional tournaments and went on to participate in the American Mock Trial Invitational.

 In 2019, the school won the Looby Cup for the eighth consecutive time, the state title of the New Jersey Drama and Forensic League, which includes competitions in various aspects of theater and speech.
-Not only did Mainland come home again with the Looby Cup and first place, several members of the team garnered state champion status in their categories.